NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

                     └── sha256("jtao.1700.1"+"http://ns.dataone.org/service/types/v2.0") // sysmeta namespace
                     └── sha256(pid+formatId_annotations)

- Each metadata file that belongs to the given PID can be found in this folder, and specifically located by calculating the SHA-256 hash of the `PID` + respective `formatId`.

 Extending our diagram from earlier & above, we now see the three hashes that represent data files, along with three that represent the metadata directory for a given PID,